-The important center of this area was Kad San Pakoy (San Pakoy market).
-There are no documents of when this market was established.
-However, it is believed that it might have been before 1926 because when King Rama VII visited Chiang Mai, the market already existed.
-There is evidence showing that there was a joint investment between Pra Pijitosod, Khun Anupolnakorn and Major General Anirutteawa (ML Feun Puengboon).
+Between 1922 and 1927 the market slowly became what it still is now.
+When King Rama VII visited Chiang Mai in January 1927, the market already existed.
+Pra Pijitosod, Khun Anupolnakorn and Major General Anirutteawa (ML Feun Puengboon) were major investors in the market area.
 Nowadays the San Pakoy market is well-known for delicious food, especially Chinese.
-There are shops on both sides of Charoen Mueang road.
-The famous Salapao Wikul (Chinese steamed bun) and Charoen Mueang restaurant can also be found here.
+There are shops on both sides of Charoen Mueang road such as the famous Salapao Wikul (Chinese steamed bun) and Charoen Mueang restaurant can also be found here.

 The center for Buddhists in this area is the San Pakoy temple, which is located to the market.
 This temple was initially located on the Ping River Bank.
 After the temple was flooded it was moved to the present site.
 It was then renamed Wat San Pakoy.
 There is evidence showing that the chedi in this temple dates from the era of Prachao Kawirolot Suriyawong and the ceremony for the chedi took place in 1868.
 From the survey of this temple it was found that the present viharn was completed on 14 March, 1929.